ChristopherJoshy/ChristopherJoshy/README.md

 - 👀 I’m interested in Programing
 - 🌱 I’m currently learning Computer Science
 - 💞️ I’m looking to collaborate on similar intrest persons
 - 📫 How to reach me
+- You Can't

 <!---
 ChristopherJoshy/ChristopherJoshy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.